Coronavirus has turned the world upside down. And with it, travel is changing before our eyes.

 As painful as air travel can be, with cramped seats and seemingly endless fees, we may all be wishing for those days soon.
 Just don’t bet on it.

 Airlines have shrunk to a shadow of their former selves, grounding airplanes and slashing how frequently they fly.
-International flights have all but disappeared, and airlines have even been granted permission to cut flights to many smaller airports across the U.S.
+Most international flights have all but disappeared.
+Flights even to smaller U.S. airports have become rare.

 It’s all because the demand for air travel has plummeted.

-“We believe that it could be up to three years before we see a sustainable recovery,” Delta CEO told investors last month.
-Others think it could take even longer for travel to return to normal – if it ever does.
+“We believe that it could be up to three years before we see a sustainable recovery,” Delta CEO Ed Bastian told investors this spring.
+By this summer, the world’s largest travel trade group projected that air travel won’t return to pre-COVID-19 levels until 2024.

-That doesn’t mean you and I won’t be flying again until 2022 or beyond.
-But the number of travelers has shrunk to just a tenth of what airlines relied upon to churn out healthy profits.
+That doesn’t mean you and I won’t be flying again until 2023 or beyond.
+But the number of travelers has shrunk to a fraction of what airlines relied upon to churn out healthy profits.
 And until that returns to normal, air travel might look unrecognizable to most of us.

 “Our recovery will be dictated by our customers feeling safe, both physically and financially,” Bastian said.